cassidyjames/cassidyjames.github.io/home/index.md

 #### Debug temperatures in other sensors

 Weirdly, most contact sensors also include a temperature sensor as well; sometimes marked as “debug” or “device temperature.”
 I would not rely on these _instead of_ a dedicated climate sensor—especially on exterior doors and windows, as the temperature on the device will not represent the temperature in the room—but I _would_ consider using them as a signal in less critical places.
 For example, if you have a bedroom door, closet door, and bathroom door all in the same general area, you could create a sensor group in Home Assistant to average them and get a decent idea of the temperature in that area.

+### Water Leak

+Luckily I've not tested these extensively in real leak situations, but here are my thoughts so far.

+#### Govee (Wi-Fi + hub)

+One of the rare non-Zigbee devices on the list, the Govee water leak sensors were my first of this category.
+We had our washer malfunction and flood our basement shortly after moving into our house, so they were some of the first smart devices I purchased for the house.
+A few months later, a pipe froze and caused another leak that was luckily caught by the Govee sensor—so it did its job!

+If you're looking for a standalone system that doesn't need to tie into a smart home platform all that well, then the Govee leak detectors work well enough: their built-in siren is loud, we have not had false positives (more on that…), and they saved us from extensive damage once.

+I find the hub-based design a little annoying, as it's a dedicated wall-connected hub that connects to Wi-Fi and then only serves these sensors—I would prefer Zigbee or at least a multi-purpose hub that wasn't single-use—but it does work and you can connect your Govee account to Google e.g. to see the device in the Google Home app and to get spoken notifications from Google Assistant on Nest speakers.
+Buuuut the integration is pretty light.

+My in-laws also have these leak detectors and consistently get false positives in their downstairs bathroom with long, hot showers… I honestly think that's because they don't have good exhaust for that bathroom and water condenses everywhere (including on the sensor!), but it's something to keep in mind if it's going to be exposed in a bathroom (e.g. behind a toilet) rather than under a cabinet.

+#### Third Reality

+When I went all-in with Zigbee, I replaced the Govee sensors with these [Third Reality water leak sensors](https://www.3reality.com/online-store/THIRDREALITY-Zigbee-Water-Leak-Sensor-Upgraded-with-Dripping-Detection-120-dB-Alarm-App-Email-Notifications-Enabled-When-Work-with-Compatible-Zigbee-HUB-Like-SmartThings-Aeotec-or-Third-Reality-Hub-p361253429).
+We have not had a leak, thankfully, so I can't speak to how well they work—but I like the design and the fact that they have an in-built siren.

+#### Aqara

+I don't actually have any of these Aqara water leak sensors (yet), but wanted to jot something down before I forget: they don't have a built-in siren, so I personally wouldn't recommend them for water leaks; you have to ensure your hub is powered, online, working correctly, and that the end devices are on the Zigbee network without any failures for them to alert you at all.

+However… this actually introduces some interesting advantages!
+It means the Aqara water leak sensor is really just a "circuit closed" sensor; you can wire it up to any circuit—like, say, a pressure-detecting mat—and make that Zigbee-connected.
+It's a cool idea I want to explore more.